1910 Carmarthenshire County Council election: Overview of the result

 The Liberals retained a strong majority although the elections were far less politicized than in previous years.
 With a few exceptions, members were returned unopposed.
 The local press did not, on the whole, report the political affiliations of candidates but this was more explicitly noted in the Cardiff-based Weekly Mail.

 Boundary changes

 There were no boundary changes that occurred.

 Candidates

 There were only a small number of contested elections with one retiring alderman, John Lewis, seeking election as a councillor.

-Three of those elected at the first election in 1889, and who had served continuosly since then, sought re-election.
+Three of those elected at the first election in 1889, and who had served continuously since then, sought re-election.
 Sir James Drummond, C.E.
 Morris and D,C. Parry (Llanelli) were all returned unopposed.

 Outcome

-There was very little hange in the political complexion of the council.
+There was very little change in the political complexion of the council.

 The eighth council

 John Johns (Liberal, Llansteffan) was elected chairman at the 1910 statutoty meeting but died suddenly within the month.

-At the June quarterly meeeting, the vice-chairman, Alderman John Bevan, Llansadwrn, declined to be nominated for the chair and the Rev. Alfred Fuller-Mills was elected unanimously.
+At the June quarterly meeting, the vice-chairman, Alderman John Bevan, Llansadwrn, declined to be nominated for the chair and the Rev. Alfred Fuller-Mills was elected unanimously.